felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Minor revision to move URLs in the extension config to the main WPSSO (Core Plugin) config.
+	* Minor revision to move URLs in the extension config to the main WPSSO Core plugin config.
 	* Dropped the package number from the production version string.

 **Version 1.13.5 (2017/04/05)**